swcarpentry/r-novice-gapminder/_episodes/15-knitr-markdown.md

-The Markdown and figure documents are then processed by the tool [`pandoc`](http://pandoc.org/), which converts the Markdown file into an html file, with the figures embedded.
+The Markdown and figure documents are then processed by the tool [`pandoc`](http://pandoc.org/), which converts the Markdown file into an HTML file, with the figures embedded.

 <img src="../fig/rmd-15-rmd_to_html_fig-1.png" title="plot of chunk rmd_to_html_fig" alt="plot of chunk rmd_to_html_fig" width="576" style="display: block; margin: auto auto auto 0;" />